polyaxon/polyaxon/site/docs/management/ui/organizations.md

 ## Organization members

-After creating an organization, you can invite or remove members of the organization.
+After creating an organization, you can invite or remove members of your organization.

 ![organization-invite](../../../../content/images/dashboard/orgs/invite.png)